-By far, the most important change that the Federal Government could make to assist renters on income support is to raise the rate of Centrelink payments above the poverty line.
-This is the most effective way to help hundreds of thousands of Australians families and children on Centrelink payments escape poverty and find a secure and safe place to live .
+By far, the most important change that could be made for renters on income support is to raise the rate of Centrelink payments above the poverty line.
+This is the most effective way to help hundreds of thousands of Australians families and children on Centrelink payments escape poverty and find a secure and safe place to live 31.
 The Coronavirus Supplement during 2020 enabled many income support recipients to lift out of poverty and to avoid homelessness.
 Unfortunately this was not sustained after the withdrawal of the Supplement.
 An ACOSS report found